lulzsun/Various-Mixbox-Panels/README.md

 > (If you are using 0.118 thickness, I used M3 x 14mm instead)

 # Notes
-I have not tested cuts made with 2mm (0.080 inches) thickness.
-However, I recommend you to try out 2mm anyways because I have used 3mm (0.118 inches) and find that it bulges out of the top a little bit.
+I recommend you to use 2mm (0.080 inches) plexi thickness because 3mm (0.118 inches) bulges out of the top a little bit.

 Originally, the stock front plexiglass is 3mm while the control panel is 2mm.
-But with these vector files, I have put both the plexiglass and the control panel onto the same sheet, so when you order on Ponoko, you save on costs by only ordering one sheet of plexiglass and not two of different thicknesses.
+But with these vector files, I have put both the plexiglass and the control panel onto the same sheet, so when you order on Ponoko (or anywhere else), you save on costs by only ordering one sheet of plexiglass and not two of different thicknesses.
 If you want to be perfect, you can edit the vector file, seperate the control panel and front plexiglass into two files, then have them cut out on their own original thickness.

-Please report back if you do use 2mm (0.080) thickness for both cuts, I will change this readme based on the feedback you give me.
+2.5mm plexi thickness might be the best option if you can source it.
+2mm might not sit completely flush.
+Let me know the results if you end up trying 2.5mm.